cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

     * The integers `x` are called "scalars" to distinguish them from group elements.
     * `Exp` must respect multiplication in its scalar argument `x`, so that `Exp(Exp(p, x), y) = Exp(p, x * y)`.
 - `RandomScalar(seed) -> k`: Produce a uniform pseudo-random scalar from the byte string `seed`.
-- `ScalarToBytes(k) -> dk`: Encode a scalar into a fixed-length byte string.
-- `BytesToScalar(dk) -> k`: Decode a scalar from a fixed-length byte string.
-- `ElementToBytes(P) -> dk`: Encode an element of the group into a fixed-length byte string.
-- `BytesToElement(dk) -> P`: Decode an element of the group from a fixed-length byte string.
 - `ElementToSharedSecret(P) -> ss`: Extract a shared secret from an element of the group (e.g., by taking the X coordinate of an ellpitic curve point).

-We assume that the byte strings produced and consumed by the above functions all have fixed lengths:
+We assume that scalars and group elements are represented by byte strings with fixed lengths:

 - `Nseed`: The length in bytes of a key seed (input to DeriveKeyPair)
-- `Npk`: The length in bytes of a public encapsulation key
+- `Nelem`: The length in bytes of a serialized group element
-- `Nss`: The length in bytes of a shared secret produced by Encaps or Decaps
+- `Nss`: The length in bytes of a shared secret produced by ElementToSharedSecret

 > It is possible to satisfy the KEM API using a nominal group, by generating an
 > ephemeral element that serves as the ciphertext.
 Despite satisfying the KEM